tcosolutions/betterscan/README.md

 Both use static analysis to find bugs and defects, but there are a few differences.

+- Scanmycode supports Cloudnative and Infrastructure Scanning
+- Scanmycode supports secrets Scanning
-- Scanmycode can be extended with any tool producing JSON output (any binary, in any technology/language/product).
-That's the biggest difference.
+- Scanmycode can be extended with any tool producing JSON output (any binary, in any technology/language/product)

+Above are the biggest differences.

 - Scanmycode is Open Source, SonarQube also offers an open-source version, but it is missing features (For example, 12 of the supported languages are not available in the open-source offering, and more powerful dataflow features are only available in the paid versions)
 - Scanmycode supports scanning only changed files (differential analysis), SonarQube does not
 - Scanmycode uses also semgrep as one of the tools (without semgrep community rules, only Scanmycode's custom rules)